Amanda Crump

 Outreach and Extension:

 I work with agricultural extension educators in low-income countries to increase their successfulness of incorporating gender equity and nutrition into their extension programs.
-Under my USAID Advancing Nutrition grant, I am developing International Extension Academies, which can be used by my colleagues when they do international work.
+I serve as the UC Davis Core Faculty Member for the California Agricultural Leadership Program

 External activities that contribute to scholarship: